Saint Library

 "Lord, make me an instrument of thy peace."

-The 'Poverello' (Little Poor One) of Assisi who revolutionized the Church not by power, but by radical poverty and joy.
-Francis was a wealthy playboy who stripped himself naked in the town square to wed 'Lady Poverty'.
-He saw God's beauty in all creation, preaching to birds and taming wolves.
-He rebuilt the literal crumbling church of San Damiano before understanding his call was to rebuild the spiritual Church.
-He is the first recorded saint to receive the Stigmata, the physical wounds of Christ.
+Francis of Assisi — the 'Little Poor One' who revolutionized the Church through radical poverty and joy — stripped himself naked in the town square to wed 'Lady Poverty.'
+He saw God's beauty in all creation and became the first recorded saint to receive the Stigmata, the physical wounds of Christ.

 Francis of Assisi